MathieuNls/bianca/bianca.md

 First of all, the computation time per commit without clustering is 182% higher.
 Indeed, it goes from 32.2 seconds, in average, to 58.6 seconds (with an i5@1.8Mhz, 19.6 GiB of RAM and SSD disks on Debian 8).
 Also, without the clustering, the recall metric reaches 42.4%, which is higher than our current 37.15%.
-However, when compared by projects with a Wilcox test, the difference is not statistically significant (i.e. p-value > 0.05).
+However, when compared by projects with a Mann-Whitney test, the difference is not statistically significant (i.e. p-value > 0.05).
 On the precision side, the metric drops significantly to 71.6% (i.e. p-value < 0.05).